 8. PS I Love You (2007)

 The movie follows newly-widowed Holly after she receives a message from her late husband Gerry on her 30th birthday.
 He has arranged for her and her friends to visit his home country of Ireland.
-This message is the first of many letters from her husband, each new one sends Holly further along her adventure and into a journey of self-discovery, learning how to process her grief along the way.
+This message is the first of many letters from her husband; each new one sends Holly further along her adventure and into a journey of self-discovery, learning how to process her grief.

 9. Leap Year (2010)

-Leap Year is another Irish rom-com that stars Amy Adams and Matthew Goode.
-The story follows Anna Brady who flies to Ireland to surprise her boyfriend with a proposal.
-Traditionally on a leap year, a lady could propose to a man and he would have to say yes; Anna had waited years for a proposal and decided to take matters into her own hands, using obscure Irish traditions to her advantage!
+Leap Year is another Irish romantic comedy starring Amy Adams and Matthew Goode.
+The story follows Anna Brady, who flies to Ireland to surprise her boyfriend with a proposal.
+Traditionally, a lady could propose to a man on a leap year, and he would have to say yes.
+Anna had waited years for a proposal and decided to take matters into her own hands, using obscure Irish traditions to her advantage!

-Of course there are a number of obstacles that Anna has to overcome if she wants to propose before the Leap Year ends.
-A series of misfortunes mean that she arrives in Cork from Wales, over 150 miles from her boyfriend in Dublin.
-The race is on, but after meeting a local Irish man who agrees to drive her to Dublin, things start to get even more complicated and unexpected feelings arise.
-This movie is definitely based around an eccentric Irish wedding tradition, but would you believe we have many more wedding superstitions in Ireland?
+Of course, there are several obstacles that Anna has to overcome if she wants to propose before the Leap Year ends.
+A series of misfortunes mean she arrives in Cork from Wales, over 150 miles from her boyfriend in Dublin.
+The race is on, but after meeting a local Irish man who agrees to drive her to Dublin, things get even more complicated and unexpected feelings arise.
+This movie is based around an eccentric Irish wedding tradition, but would you believe we have many more wedding superstitions in Ireland?

 Irish Musical Movies: